mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/epcs-setup.md

 #### Batching Unsigned Prescriptions

-Batching prescriptions is available; however, batching can only be preformed for one (1) single patient, at a time.
-Batching of multiple patients' prescriptions is prohibited.
-Furthermore, as a certified EPCS application, it is necessary for prescribers to individually sign EACH prescription.
-Therefore, we are unable to shortcut the authentication process (signing) of batched prescriptions, due to current DEA regulations.
+Batching prescriptions is available; however, batching can only be performed for one (1) single patient, at a time, unless the Allow Batch Signing system setting is enabled.
+To batch sign for a single patient with multiple prescriptions, follow the steps below:

 1. When prescriptions are batched for a patient, the prescriber is able to mark all prescriptions as Ready to Sign.
 Note they are all for the same patient.